golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts.md

 To start, access the built-in API documentation provided by the Golem-Workers server ([Getting Started](/docs/creators/golem-workers/getting-started) explains how to start it).
-The documentation is auto-generated and available by default at [http://localhost:8000/docs](http://localhost:8000/docs).
+The documentation is auto-generated and available by default at [http://localhost:8000/docs](http://localhost:8000/docs) (and also in the [API Reference](/docs/creators/golem-workers/api-swagger-ui) section of this documentation).

 This interface is a useful resource for understanding:
 - **Schemas**: Detailed structure of the API requests and responses.